 High School Graduation, Hiawatha, Utah.
 1950

-So I mentioned my Dad, talked about how my friends - especially the ones Karen and I have made who also have children in the range of our Elizabeth and Kristina - give me a bad time for having a father who never raised his voice to me.
+So I mentioned my Dad, talked about how my friends - especially the ones Karen and I have made who also have children in the range of our Elizabeth and Kristina - give me a bad time for having a father who never raised his voice.
 It's something I've mentioned before, but continue to marvel at.
 I try not to raise my voice - to yell - at my kids.
 I'd prefer that I didn't.
 Of course, right?
 But - invariably - I do.

 Karen had the girls make me Father's Day cards to mimic the ones the preschool prepares for Mother's Day.
 I think it's a gyp that Moms get the card, but because school lets out a week and a half before Father's Day, we're overlooked.
-Karen rectified that - copied the font of the official Bayside Montessori Mother's Day Card and everything.
+Karen rectified that - even copied the font of the official Bayside Montessori Mother's Day Card.
 Inside the card is a series of questions, and in answer to: What do you like best about your dad?
 Kristina had responded, He still loves me even when I'm naughty.

 So she knows that, even if I holler.
 But I'd still like not to get exasperated - not to fume and raise my Greek voice.